Foreign relations of Norway: International cooperation

 Norway also has a history of co-operation and friendship with the United Kingdom and Scotland, due to their shared cultural heritage since Viking times.
 The Vikings conquered areas including the Hebrides, Orkney and Shetland for several hundred years.
 Norway is only 300 kilometres (159 Nautical miles) east of Unst, the northernmost island of Shetland.
 The Norwegian embassy to the United Kingdom is located in London, and Norway also maintains a Consulate General in Edinburgh.
 A Norway Spruce is given by the city of Oslo and presented to London as a Christmas tree for display in Trafalgar Square as a token of gratitude for the UK's support during World War II.
 King Haakon, his son Crown Prince Olav and the country's government lived in exile in London throughout the war.
 As part of the tradition, the Lord Mayor of Westminster visits Oslo in the late autumn to take part in the felling of the tree, and the Mayor of Oslo then goes to London to light the tree at the Christmas ceremony.

-On 25 April 2022, Norwegian foreign minister visited Bangladesh as part of her two-day trip in order to broadening economic partnership through trade, investment and maritime sector cooperation.
+On 25 April 2022, Norwegian foreign minister visited Bangladesh as part of her two-day trip in order to broaden economic partnership through trade, investment and maritime sector cooperation.